alesj/snowdrop/README.md

 Snowdrop is a utility package that contains JBoss-specific extensions to the Spring Framework.
 These extensions are either:

-1. Extensions to Spring Framework classes that can be used wherever the generic implementations provided by the framework do not integrate correctly with JBoss Enterprise Platforms.
+1. Extensions to Spring Framework classes that can be used wherever the generic implementations provided by the framework do not integrate correctly with JBoss Enterprise Application Platform.
-2. Extensions for deploying and running Spring applications with the JBoss Enterprise Platforms (JBoss Enterprise Application Platform and JBoss Enterprise Web Platform).
+2. Extensions for deploying and running Spring applications with the JBoss Enterprise Application Platform.

 Usage/Setup:
 ---------